nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 What the `Navigation` component is **NOT RESPONSIBLE** for:

-- Ensuring that contexts exists in the `Model` component.
+- Ensuring that modules or lectures exist in the `Model` component.
   - This avoids circular dependency as the `Model` component already depends on the `Navigation` component.
   - This enforces the single responsibility principle as the `Navigation` component does not need to verify the existence of actual module or lecture data in the Tracker system.